elelel/luacpp/README.md

 goal is to bring type-safety and interaction with third-party Lua APIs.

-The library was written for personal projects, so not all C interface is wrapped.
+The library was written for personal projects, so not all of C interface is wrapped.
 If you use it and find something missing, don't hesitate to open an issue.